oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 tokens creation into one request.
 Methods that call/invoke contract entry points return `Taquito` type `<ContractMethod<ContractProvider>>`.These methods can be sent and confirmed individually, or in a batch, directly using Taquito API.
-However, as it is a frequently used operations we have two helpers:
+However, as they are frequently used operations, we have two helpers:
 `runMethod` & `runBatch`

 At this point it would be nice to inspect created tokens.
 According to